Committees

 In accordance with the 2021 Physician Services Agreement, the Physician Payment Committee was struck to replace the Medical Services Payment Committee.
 Its mandate is to make recommendations on how to implement each constituency’s compensation increases to the Schedule of Benefits.
 The PPC operates as a standing bilateral OMA-Ministry of Health committee reporting to the PSC and OMA Board of Directors and includes four OMA members, appointed for a two-year term, and one observer.

 Following the announcement of the historic award for Year 1 (2024-2028 PSA), the PPC invited OMA constituencies to submit additional fee proposals for consideration as part of the current fee-setting process.
 In 2025, the committee received 362 new submissions from 46 OMA constituencies, containing 1,181 proposed fee changes.
-This adds to the 651 proposed changes already under consideration of the PPC as part of the Year 3 (2021 PSA) proposal intake process.
-In total, there are now 1,832 changes currently under review by the committee.
+This adds to the 651 proposed changes already under consideration of the PPC as part of the Year 3 (2021-2024 PSA) proposal intake process.
+In total, there were 1,832 proposals under review by the committee under the year 3 & 1 process.

-This multi-year process, which will result in Schedule of Benefits changes beginning April 1, 2026, involves developing fee proposals to modernize the fee schedule, address issues related to fee relativity and gender pay equity in medicine, and incorporate changes to medical innovation and/or technological advancements.
+This new process which will result in Schedule of Benefits changes beginning April 1, 2027, involves developing fee proposals to modernize the fee schedule, address issues related to fee relativity and gender pay equity in medicine, and incorporate changes to medical innovation and/or technological advancements.
 OMA sections, medical interest groups and fora are tasked with consulting with their members in developing these proposals.

 The PPC has: